ppatrzyk/UniWien-LaTeX-Thesis/README.md

 # UniWien-LaTeX-Thesis
 An unofficial LaTeX template for a Master's Thesis at the University of Vienna (Universität Wien).
-I meets the [requirements](https://ssc-sozialwissenschaften.univie.ac.at/formulare/for-prref/) for the design of the first page.
+It meets the [requirements](https://ssc-sozialwissenschaften.univie.ac.at/formulare/for-prref/) for the design of the first page.

 You need to edit *main.tex* file to insert: